Skip to content

 What is MCP?

 The Model Context Protocol is an open standard that allows AI systems to securely interact with external tools and data sources.
-The redisctl MCP server exposes Redis management operations as tools that AI assistants like Claude, Cursor, and others can discover and invoke.
+The redisctl MCP server exposes Redis operations as tools that AI assistants like Claude, Cursor, and others can discover and invoke.

 What Can You Do?